lumen-notes/lumen/README.md

 ## Query language

 Search your notes with Lumen's [GitHub-style](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests) query language.
+Here's how it works:

-- A search query can contain any number of qualifiers, which are key-value pairs separated by spaces.
+- A search query can contain any combination of qualifiers, which are key-value pairs separated by spaces.
 For example, `tag:log date:2021-07-11` matches notes with the `log` tag AND the date `2021-07-11`.
 - To exclude notes matching a qualifier, prefix the qualifier with a hyphen.
 For example, `-tag:log` matches notes that do not have the `log` tag.
 - To include multiple values in a qualifier, separate the values with commas.
 For example, `tag:article,book` matches notes with either the `article` OR `book` tag.
 - Qualifiers can also be used to filter notes based on numerical ranges.
 To do this, use one of the following operators before the qualifier value: `>`, `<`, `>=`, `<=`.
 For example, `backlinks:>10` matches notes with more than 10 backlinks; `date:>=2021-01-01` matches notes with a date on or after `2021-01-01`.